manaswinim2004/music-app/README.md

 Animated transitions and smooth UI interactions

 💻 Technologies Used:
-HTML5 – Structure and semantic layout
+HTML – Structure and semantic layout

-CSS3 – Modern styling with custom themes, media styling, and visual effects
+CSS – Modern styling with custom themes, media styling, and visual effects

 JavaScript – Logic for audio playback, event handling, and dynamic UI updates